hamed-rezaee/flutter_component_architecture_poc/README.md

 - **Model**: The `Model` class represents the data model used in the application.
 It implements the `BaseModel` interface defined in the domain layer.

-- **Mapper**: The `Mapper` class is responsible for mapping between the entities in the domain layer and the models in the data layer.
-It implements the `BaseMapper` interface, which defines the mapping behavior.

 - **DataSource**: The `DataSource` class provides the actual data retrieval and storage implementation.
 It interacts with external data sources such as databases, APIs, or local storage.
 It implements the `BaseDataSource` interface, which defines the data source operations.

 - **Repository**: The `Repository` class acts as a bridge between the data layer and the domain layer.
 It implements the `BaseRepository` interface and encapsulates the data retrieval logic using the `DataSource` and `Mapper` components.
 The repository is responsible for fetching data from the data source and mapping it to domain entities.